leaflabs/libmaple/docs/source/hardware/maple.rst

 This batch of boards went on sale beginning in May 2010.
 They have a darker red silkscreen and the "infinity leaf" logo.
 The Maple Rev 3 was the first version which includes the built-in button, labeled BUT.
-It also includes a built-in LiPo battery charger.

 .. figure:: /_static/img/maple_rev3.png
    :align: center